 Government Governance, Government Regulation, Board Fiduciary Duties, Delaware Corporate Law, Corporate Law, Delaware Law, Board of Directors, Fiduciary Duties, Fiduciary Duty, Financial Crisis, Director Responsibility, Government's Role in Governance, Golden Parachute, Incentive Awards, Clawbacks

 Fairfax, Lisa, "Government Governance and the Need to Reconcile Government Regulation with Board Fiduciary Duties" (2011).
-Faculty Scholarship at Penn Carey Law.
+Faculty Scholarship.
 2437.